Nullmega15/Bash.AI/README.md

 ## 🔑 First-Time Setup

-1. Get your free Anthropic API key.
+1. Get your Anthropic API key.
 2. Paste it when prompted during the first run.
 3. Keys are saved in `~/.bashai_config.json`.